-In terms of life span of the oil, if a car had 12 quarts of oil (i.e. dry sump setup) and the oil filter was changed after each meeting whilst the oil was hot, it could easily last 6 race meetings, each with 1.5 hours running.
-If the oil capacity was much less, we would reccommen reducing this to 3 meetings.
+In terms of the lifespan of the oil, if a car had 12 quarts of oil (i.e. dry sump setup) and the oil filter was changed after each meeting while the oil was hot, it could easily last 6 race meetings, each with 1.5 hours’ running.
+If the oil capacity was much less, we would recommend reducing this to 3 meetings.

 What is the ideal temperature range for the driven HR 15w50 mineral and synthetic oils?

-It is completely compatible with these type of soft metal bearings.
+It is fully compatible with these types of soft metal bearings.

 What is driven HR1's Zinc level?

 What is the service life of the driven street performance range for road use?

 8,000 miles with an annual oil change.

 Can the synthetic driven XP range be used with a wet clutch?

 No, the synthetic oils will cause clutch slip.
 Exceptions to this are the mineral-based XP products and the semi-synthetic XP5 and XP7.